tradovate/example-api-js/tutorial/WebSockets/EX-6-Heartbeats/README.md

 ```

 When we run the code we won't get disconnected after 25 seconds, and we can see the console continuing to log beyond that point.
-Now we have to tackle making requests using the websocket client.
+In the next section, we will tackle making requests using the websocket client.

 ### [< Prev Section](https://github.com/tradovate/example-api-js/tree/main/tutorial/WebSockets/EX-5-WebSockets-Start) [Next Section >](https://github.com/tradovate/example-api-js/tree/main/tutorial/WebSockets/EX-7-Making-Requests)